vanHeemstraSystems/flask-babylonjs/300/900/README.md

     Scene ||--o{ Shot : "scene has zero or more shots"
     Scene ||--o{ Tag : "scene has zero or more tags" Shot
+    Story ||--o{ Screenplay : "story has zero or more screenplays" Story ||--o{ Game : "story has zero or more games"
     Tag
     User }|--|| UserRole : "user has one role" UserRole